-- Sun, the 16th of August: Fuji Kawaguchiko Toro nagashi in Minamitsuru, Yamanashi Prefecture
+- Thu, the 16th of August: Mt Fuji Lantern Floating at Lake Kawaguchiko, Yamanashi Prefecture

-- Sun, the 16th to the 18th of August: Nishimonai Bonodori in Akita Prefecture
+- Thu, the 16th to Sat, the 18th of August: Nishimonai Bon Odori in Ugo, Akita Prefecture

-Sun, the 16th of August: Fuji Kawaguchiko Toro nagashi in Minamitsuru, Yamanashi Prefecture
+Thu, the 16th of August: Mt Fuji Lantern Floating at Lake Kawaguchiko, Yamanashi Prefecture

-Tōrō nagashi (灯籠流し) is a Japanese ceremony in which participants float paper lanterns (chōchin) down a river; tōrō is traditionally another word for lantern, while nagashi means “cruise” or “flow”.
-(Refernce: Wikipedia) The opening season differs in each area, but it usually takes place during the Obon holiday season and it’s purpose is for remembering your ancestors.
-Toro nagashi in Fuji Kawaguchiko will be an unforgettable one, because of the numerous lighted lanterns floating on the water with Mt.
+Lantern Floating, called Tōrō nagashi in Japanese, is ceremony in which participants float paper lanterns ( called chōchin) down a river.
+Tōrō is another traditional word for lantern, while nagashi means “cruise” or “flow”.
+It can be seen in many places in Japan at different dates, but it usually takes place during the Obon holiday season and its purpose is for remembering your ancestors.
+Toro nagashi at the Lake Kawaguchiko will be an unforgettable one, because of the numerous lighted lanterns floating on the water with Mt.
 Fuji in the background.
-It’s so mysterious looking!
 If you go to the Toro reception counter on the day of the event, you can also send your own lantern down the river.
-There will be a concert from 6:30 p.m., so why not ‘send your heart’ down the river to your beloved ancestors while listening to some good music?
+There will be a traditional Buddhist chant followed by a concert from 6:30 p.m..
+Why not ‘send your heart’ down the river to your beloved ancestors just like the locals?

 On August 16th, the kanji character “大” (literally meaning ‘big’), will appear in the evening sky in Kyoto.
-This festival is also known as “Omoji yaki”, but the official name is “Gozan no Okuribi”.
+This festival is also known as Oomoji yaki ( which means ‘burning the 大 kanji’), but the official name is “Gozan no Okuribi”.
 Every year about 700 thousand people come to see this majestic fire.

-Sun, the 16th to the 18th of August: Nishimonai Bonodori in Akita Prefecture
+Thu, the 16th to Sat, the 18th of August: Nishimonai Bon Odori in Ugo, Akita Prefecture

 Every year this traditional festival welcomes about 100 thousand people who pray for a large and successful harvest and also serves as a memorial service for their ancestors.
-Dancers in Hikosazukin (braided straw hats) and beautiful costumes, disguised as ghosts, dance in the night.
-The loud sounds of Ohayashi complement the dance, creating a fantastic atmosphere.
+This is one of Japan’s most famous Obon dance.
+Dancers in braided straw hats and beautiful costumes, disguised as ghosts, dance in the night.
+The loud sounds of Ohayashi typical festival music complement the dance, creating a fantastic atmosphere.

 Place：Nishimonai Honcho dori street